chipsenkbeil/tmux-xmonadbindings/README.md

 tmux bindings to replicate XMonad
 =================================

+For tmux version 1.8.x.
+This has not been tested with newer versions of tmux and may require alterations to the configuration file to be compatible with any version greater than 1.8.x.

 How to install
 --------------
 I have not written an automated build yet for the entire system.
 Currently, you